YU000jp/logseq-plugin-short-namespaces/readme.md

 - Displays hierarchical links, which tend to be long, by omitting them.

 > [!NOTE]
-This plugin works in Logseq db version.
+This plugin works in Logseq db version. (md graph only)

 <div align="right">